teo666/Universal-Motor-Controller/README.md

 }
 ```

-- on the top an array is declared hold the different *Coefficient* structures,
+- on the top an array is declared to hold different *Coefficient* structures,
-- the method **init_params()** is declared, it allow you to initialize the array, in the above code it is initialized statically, but you could need to read some value from EEPROM and store them inside the array.
+- the method **init_params()** is declared, it allow you to initialize the array, in the above code it is initialized statically, but you could need to read some value from EEPROM and store them inside it.
-- the *search* function is declared, it is responsible for providing dynamic parameters to PID in relation to speed of the motor.
+- the *search* function is declared, it is responsible for providing dynamic parameters to PID in relation to the speed of the motor.

-Inside *configuration.h* file you have access to all available global variables, for example the Setpoint, Input and Output PID variables, but **DON'T MODIFY THEM, JUST READ THEM**.
+Inside *configuration.h* file you have access to all available global variables, for example Setpoint, Input and Output PID variables, but **DON'T MODIFY THEM, JUST READ THEM**.

 Ok... but, where those value (500, 350 and so on) come from?
 They come from **test mode**. *test mode* allow you to run UMC, change speed with potentiometer and set dynamically PID parameters to test them with no need to flash the ROM of the avr everytime.